OPECT/my_presentations/PITCHME.md

 - Name lookup
 - ADL
-- All examples are verified with gcc 5.4.0(online compiler)
+//All examples are verified with gcc 5.4.0(online compiler)//

 ---